QueryChat

 )

-Create a QueryChat instance.
+Create a QueryChat instance for Shiny applications.

 QueryChat enables natural language interaction with your data through an LLM-powered chat interface.
 It can be used in Shiny applications, as a standalone chat client, or in an interactive console.